nutanix/terraform-provider-nutanix/README.md

 ## Nutanix Database Service
 > For the 1.8.0-beta.1 release of the provider, it will have N-1 compatibility with the Nutanix database service.
 This release was tested with v2.4 and v2.4.1 versions.

+Note: For 1.8.0-beta.1 release, only postgress database type is qualified and officially supported.

 Checkout example : https://github.com/nutanix/terraform-provider-nutanix/blob/master/examples/ndb/database_instance

 ## Example Usage